Car Insurance After Divorce: How to Split Policies & Update Coverage

 Splitting Into Separate Policies & Who Keeps What

 Once the divorce is finalized, each spouse will need their own individual auto insurance policy.
-How you divide vehicles and coverage will largely be governed by your divorce decree insurance requirements and your property settlement agreement.
+How you divide vehicles and coverage will largely be governed by your divorce decree and your property settlement agreement.

 Who Keeps Which Vehicle?

 Generally, the spouse who is awarded a vehicle in the divorce becomes the registered owner and named insured on that vehicle's policy.
 The insurance and the vehicle title must match — insurers can deny claims if the named insured doesn't have a verifiable financial interest in the vehicle.
+Joint titles should be updated at the DMV as soon as possible after the decree is signed to avoid shared financial liability for future accidents.

 If You Keep the Car